aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You will live long enough to open many fortune cookies.
+> 🥠 An alien of some sort will be appearing to you shortly.

-Last update: Fri Aug 14 06:06:09 2026
+Last update: Sat Aug 15 05:14:14 2026

 ### Let's play! 🎮